Klawer

 Klawer is a town in the Matzikama Municipality in the Western Cape province of South Africa.
 It is situated on the right bank of the Olifants River, 17 km south-east of Vredendal and 240 km north of Cape Town.
-According to the 2011 census it has a population of 6,234 people in 1,680 households.
-Then name Klawer comes from the Afrikaans word for a type of wild clover which grows here after the rains.
+According to the 2011 census, it has a population of 6,234 people in 1,680 households.
+The name Klawer comes from the Afrikaans word for a type of wild clover which grows here after the rains.